digitallyinduced/ihp/Guide/recipes.markdown

 respondAndExit $ responseLBS status404 [(hContentType, "text/html")] page
 ```

-Now you can use your customNotFoundResponse:
+Now you can use your `customNotFoundResponse`:

 ```haskell
 action WelcomeAction  = do